Polypodium leucotomos

 This section has been translated automatically.

-Polypodium leucotomos (PLE) is an epiphytic fern species which was originally native to Central America and is also called "calaguala" there.
-The Mayas used Polypodium leucotomos as "blood purification tea".
+Polypodium leucotomos (PLE) is an epiphytic fern species that was originally native to Central America, where it is also known as "calaguala".
+The Mayas used Polypodium leucotomos as a "blood purification tea".
 Polypodium leucotomos rarely grows on the ground.
-The plant has a thick, highly branched rhizome covered with red scales.
+The plant has a thick, highly branched rhizome covered in red scales.
 The stems are long and connected to the rhizome by small polypodia.
-The leaves are 30-150 cm long, 18-50 cm wide, with 10-40 cm long leaf stems and a blunt, sharp or rounded end.
-They can be firm, herbaceous, papery or membranous-leathery, mostly they are smooth.
-They are now cultivated in plantations in various countries of Latin and South America.
+The leaves are 30-150 cm long, 18-50 cm wide, with 10-40 cm long petioles and a blunt, sharp or rounded end.
+They can be firm, herbaceous, papery or membranous-leathery, and are usually smooth.
+They are now cultivated in plantations in various Latin and South American countries.

 Effects